LIT-Protocol/docs/docs/learn/authentication/auth-sigs.md

 - `nonce`: A random value used to prevent replay attacks.
 - `expirationTime`: The time at which the Authentication Signature expires.

 In addition to these properties, there is also the `resources` property which is an array of objects that specify the Lit Resources and Abilities the session is requesting access to.
-What these object look like is covered in more detail in the [Resources and Abilities guide](./resources-and-abilities).
+What these objects look like is covered in more detail in the [Resources and Abilities guide](./resources-and-abilities).

 ## Security Considerations